intelmakers/genuino_BLE_car/Section1/instructions.md

 1. Motors

 1. H-bridge, controls the motors.
+The blue on the top and the bottom connections are the outputs.
+The 4 colored connections are the control inputs, and the black and red wires are power.
 [For more info](https://en.wikipedia.org/wiki/H_bridge)

 1. Main switch